digitalideation/gencg_h2501/SW04/day04.md

 ### Lesson 4: Drawing Machines

-In this lesson, we explored the concept of using code to create tools that generate or transform drawings.
-Instead of manually controlling every mark, we design systems with their own rules, behaviors, and character - creating "drawing machines" that produce art through algorithmic logic.
+In this lesson, I explored the concept of using code to create tools that generate or transform drawings.
+Instead of manually controlling every mark, I design systems with their own rules, behaviors, and character - creating "drawing machines" that produce art through algorithmic logic.

 **Key Concepts:**
 - Code as a virtual drawing mechanism